TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 Using a terminal such as Realterm it is possible to send numbers instead of text strings to the six keys labelled T1 to T6 - this may then perform other macro key actions - refer to the the first picture in the second set of images below.
 Other approaches considered included a decoder for encoded [**duckyscripts**](https://github-wiki-see.page/m/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript).

-Another wat to save very large text files directly in the LittleFS Flash memory of the Pico is described [**here**](https://github.com/earlephilhower/arduino-pico-littlefs-plugin/blob/master/README.md) and [**here**](https://arduino-pico.readthedocs.io/en/latest/fs.html).
-You can put your textfiles (or non-ASCII macro files) using the names **StrData1, StrData2, StrData3, StrData4, StrData5, and StrData6** directly on the Pico Flash.
+A direct method to save large text files or non-ASCII macro files directly in the LittleFS Flash memory of the Pico is described [**here**](https://github.com/earlephilhower/arduino-pico-littlefs-plugin/blob/master/README.md) and [**here**](https://arduino-pico.readthedocs.io/en/latest/fs.html).
+You can put your files (ASCII text or non-ASCII macro files) using the names **StrData1, StrData2, StrData3, StrData4, StrData5, and StrData6** directly on the Pico Flash.

 The keys labelled [Cut], [Cpy], and [Pst] are cut, copy, and paste actions, respectively.
 VolumeMacroPad also sets the bottom three keys to green if the Caps-lock, Num-lock or Scroll-lock (Note 3), are pressed - see the fourth picture below.